Atharvakumbhar1007/ecommerce-database-system/README.md

 ## Learning Outcomes

-- Practical experience with real-world database modeling
+- Practical experience with real-world database modeling.
-- Strong understanding of normalization and relational integrity
+- Strong understanding of normalization and relational integrity.
-- Hands-on use of triggers, stored functions, and views
+- Hands-on use of triggers, stored functions, and views.
-- Experience designing scalable database schemas
+- Experience designing scalable database schemas.
-- Improved SQL querying and structuring skills
+- Improved SQL querying and structuring skills.

 ---

 ## Future Enhancements

-- Add stored procedures for complete order processing
+- Add stored procedures for complete order processing.
-- Implement indexing for performance optimization
+- Implement indexing for performance optimization.
-- Introduce role-based user access
+- Introduce role-based user access.
-- Integrate with backend APIs such as Java, Spring Boot, or Node.js
+- Integrate with backend APIs such as Java, Spring Boot, or Node.js.
-- Generate ER diagrams for better documentation
+- Generate ER diagrams for better documentation.

 ---